What is reported speech and why do we use it?

 - “Don’t go into the woods,” my mother said.

 Post your comment below or email us at Intrepid English.
 If you enjoyed this, check out our other grammar blogs.
-If you have any questions, or you would like to request a topic for a future blog, you can contact us here or email us at Intrepid English.
+If you have any questions, or you would like to request a topic for a future blog, you can contact us using the chat box, or send us a message on Facebook, Instagram or Twitter!

 Your personal path to success in English